Ghost pepper: Etymology and regional names

-It has also been called the Tezpur chili after the Assamese city of Tezpur.
-In Manipur, the chili is called umorok or oo-morok ('tree chili').

-In northeastern India, the bhut jolokia is also known as the "king chilli" or "king cobra chilli'".

 Scoville rating

 In 2000, India's Defence Research Laboratory (DRL) reported a Scoville rating for the ghost pepper of 855,000 SHUs, and in 2004 a rating of 1,041,427 SHUs was made using HPLC analysis.
 For comparison, Tabasco red pepper sauce rates at 2,500–5,000, and pure capsaicin (the chemical responsible for the pungency of pepper plants) rates at 16,000,000 SHUs.
-In 2005, New Mexico State University's Chile Pepper Institute in Las Cruces, New Mexico found ghost peppers grown from seed in southern New Mexico to have a Scoville rating of 1,001,304 SHUs by HPLC.
+In 2005, New Mexico State University's Chile Pepper Institute in Las Cruces, New Mexico, found ghost peppers grown from seed in southern New Mexico to have a Scoville rating of 1,001,304 SHUs by HPLC.
 Unlike most peppers, ghost peppers produce capsaicin in vesicles not only in the placenta around the seeds but also throughout the fruit.

 Characteristics

 Ripe peppers measure 60 to 85 mm in length and 25 to 30 mm in width with a red, yellow, orange, or chocolate color.
 The unselected strain of ghost peppers from India is an extremely variable plant, with a wide range in fruit sizes and fruit production per plant.
 Ghost pepper pods are unique among peppers because of their characteristic shape and very thin skin.
 However, the red fruit variety has two different types: the rough, dented fruit and the smooth fruit.
 The rough fruit plants are taller, with more fragile branches, while the smooth fruit plants yield more fruit and are compact with sturdier branches.
 It takes about 7–12 days to germinate at 32–38 °C.